Margaret Stohl: Comics

 In 2014, Stohl began to work with Sana Amanat of Marvel Comics and Emily Meehan of Marvel Press (a part of Disney Publishing) on a series of YA novels featuring the popular Marvel Avengers character Natasha Romanoff, the Black Widow.
 Black Widow Forever Red was a New York Times bestseller, and given generally favorable reviews, including an "A" rating by Entertainment Weekly.
 Black Widow Red Vengeance soon followed.

 After writing two one-shots for Marvel Comics (based on a YA character invented for the novels, Ava Orlova, also known as the Red Widow) Stohl was asked to write the Mighty Captain Marvel comic in December 2016, followed by Generations, Legacy: Dark Origins, and Life of Captain Marvel.
 After G. Willow Wilson, Stohl became the second female creator ever invited to attend the Marvel Creative Summit.

-Life of Captain Marvel, a retelling of Carol Danvers' origin story in advance of her debut in the Marvel Cinematic Universe (with artists Carlos Pacheco and Marguerite Sauvage) was well-received and well-reviewed on July 18, 2018.
-G. Willow Wilson tweeted, "I have rarely heard editors talk about any book the way they talk about this one...an innovative, literary upending of the superhero genre.
-Do not miss!"
-Margaret has previously released three collected volumes of Mighty Captain Marvel as trade editions; "Life" was the fourth.
+Life of Captain Marvel, a retelling of Carol Danvers's origin story in advance of her debut in the Marvel Cinematic Universe (with artists Carlos Pacheco and Marguerite Sauvage) was well-received and well-reviewed.
+Three collected volumes of Stohl's Mighty Captain Marvel had previously been released as trade editions; Life was the fourth.

-In 2019, Marvel announced that Stohl would be penning a new Spider-Man: Noir series (with artist Juan Ferreyra) for a March 2020 release.
+In 2019, Marvel announced that Stohl would be scripting a new Spider-Man: Noir series (with artist Juan Ferreyra) for a March 2020 release.
 Spider-Man Noir: Twilight in Babylon was released as a trade paperback in fall 2020.

 On August 20, 2020, Stohl was the subject of the fifth episode of Marvel's Storyboards, filmed at the U.S.S.
 Intrepid in Manhattan, with Marvel Entertainment Chief Creative Officer, Joe Quesada.

 Games

 Stohl works in the video game industry.
 Notable writing credits include Activision's adventure games The Elk Moon Murder, Zork Nemesis and Zork: Grand Inquisitor (the latter as lead designer, for which she was nominated for "Most Innovative Game Design" at the Game Developers' Conference Spotlight Awards in 1998); Westwood Studios' real-time strategy titles Dune 2000, Command & Conquer: Red Alert Retaliation, Command & Conquer: Tiberian Sun; Infogrames' Slave Zero; Midway Games' Legion: The Legend of Excalibur and the 2002 Defender remake; Activision's Apocalypse and Fantastic Four.
 In 1999, Stohl co-founded the developer 7 Studios with her former husband Lewis Peterson; they ran the studio together until 2011, when 7 was acquired by Activision.

 After taking a hiatus from the game industry to establish her career as a novelist, in 2017 Stohl began to work as a consulting writer for Activision Blizzard again, ultimately joining the game developer Bungie as a narrative director for Destiny 2.
 In July 2018, her twitter and instagram profiles listed her position as Bungie Incubation Narrative Director.
 Other game work includes the consulting company, Foundational IP Group.

-Her brother, David Stohl, runs Infinity Ward and works on the Call of Duty franchise.